-The most important element for approval of job-related training is whether the training will work for the individual.
-Each worker pursuing training will work intensively with their CMJTS Employment Specialist (ES) discussing the results of their career assessment, the availability of training and its appropriateness to their personal situation, and their financial means.
-For those who need basic computer training or résumé writing and job search training, classes will begin immediately.
-For those needing long-term training, start times will be dependent on the availability of courses.
-Others pursuing shorter-term occupational training, like certified nursing assistant or commercial truck driving, will likely begin within a month or two of enrollment.
-If the ES approves classroom or online training, the ES will help Faribault Foods workers locate eligible training providers.
-Tuition assistance for classroom training that supports the job goal will be available.
+An essential element for approval of job-related training is whether the activity will work for the individual.
+Customers who pursue training will work intensively with their CMJTS Employment Specialist (ES) to discuss their career assessment results, training availability, and appropriateness to their situation and financial means.
+Classes may begin immediately for those who need basic computer training, résumé writing, and job search training.
+For those needing long-term training, start times will be dependent on the availability of college courses.
+Individuals pursuing short-term vocational training, e.g., certified nursing assistant or commercial truck driving, will likely begin within a short few weeks of completing enrollment.